jenssvensson/Angular-4-Store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO project ideas for further "things" to explore

+- Router animation
+- Other ways to handle statemanagement (redux is not good for a project this small)
+- Mockbackend
+- Explore e2e and update some unittests
+- Pagination
+- Bootstrap v4
+- toaster notifications